CSR in Context Chapter 8:

 Inequality and Health: “The Impact of inequality: How to Make Sick Societies Healthier” by Richard G Wilkinson, Routledge.

-on a Book Review by Polly Toynbee in
+Notes on a Book Review by Polly Toynbee in the Guardian,

 This very important book spells out exactly why social inequality is harmful.
 The author (says Toynbee) is a professor of social epidemiology and an expert in public health.
 Here are some extracts from Toynbee’s review: